sib-swiss/2017-10-longreads-training/dmel_genome/README.md

 The solution would be to map reads to whole genome and extract only those that are mapping to unique place at chromosome 4 -> reads that are really for sure ch4.
 On coverage plot I can check if these reads are covering whole ch4 or not (maybe there would be some problematic regions that would be too close to each other and therefore have no unique mapping, however this should be fine if reads are long enough to map to this region uniquely thanks to specific flaking regions).
-This comment is moreless just a history record before I will rewrite section above accomotating this comment.
+This comment is moreless just a history record before I will rewrite section above accommodating this comment.

+NOTE: make clear to audience why mapping is such an issue for long reads while short reads assembly can be very much mapping-less and why complexity of mapping of short reads to assembly (all vs reference) is different to problem of mapping for long read assembly (all vs all).

 TODO mapping